mmapphk3/Machine-Learning-Module-e-Portfolio/README.md

 # Machine-Learning-Module-e-Portfolio by Hasnain Khalid

-This e-portfolio collates all of my work in this module as well as my reflection.
+This e-portfolio documents my journey through the Machine Learning module, providing an in-depth exploration aimed at unraveling the complexities of machine learning.

 ## Sections